Stade: Late modern period

 In 1849 Stade's synagogue opened, but had to close due to financial restrictions in 1908.
 And a teacher for Jewish religion and Hebrew was employed (after 1890 Stade's community couldn't afford a teacher any more).
 From 1903 on the Jewish community of Stade was granted public subsidies to continue functioning.
 The Stade Region stayed a Jewish diaspora, and from 1860 on Stade's land-rabbinate was never staffed again, but served alternately by one of the other three Hanoverian land-rabbinates.
-Labour migration and emigration to urban centres outside the Stade Region and Jewish demography rather lead to a reduction of the number of Jews in the Stade Region (786 in 1913, 716 in 1928).
+Labour migration and emigration to urban centres outside the Stade Region and Jewish demography rather led to a reduction of the number of Jews in the Stade Region (786 in 1913, 716 in 1928).
 However, most of the remaining Jews were deported during the Nazi reign.

-During World War II, Stade remained completely untouched by Allied bombings.
+During World War II, a Nazi court jail was operated in Stade.
+During the war, Stade remained completely untouched by Allied bombings.